 Importantly, our Branch network and fleet of ATMs enables our Members to access cash and perform transfers without having to travel outside of their remote communities.
-Members can perform these transactions in-branch, assisted by locally employed indigenous staff or through our conveniently located ATMs.
-Withdrawal, deposit and transfer transactions are free to our Members using our facilities.
+Members can perform these transactions in-branch, assisted by locally employed Indigenous staff or through our conveniently located ATMs.
+Withdrawal, deposit and transfer transactions continue to be free to our Members using our facilities.